TritonDataCenter/sdcadm/docs/reboots.md

 Here are more details about some of these options:

-- `rate`: This is the maximum number of servers included on the plan which can be offline simultaneously.
-In other words, the reboots of the plan's servers take place in _batches_, each one of them including up to `rate` servers.
+- `concurrency`: This is the maximum number of servers included on the plan which can be offline simultaneously.
+In other words, the reboots of the plan's servers take place in _batches_, each one of them including up to `concurrency` servers.
   However, there is an exception to this rule: __if the plan include any core servers, these servers will be rebooted before the others, one at a time__.
   The rationale for this arrangement is that the reboot plan is usually executed